MerveYilmaz/BigBangTheory/README.md

 # BigBangTheory
-Rails Application that shows all information about the movies of the Big Bang Theory
+This rails application shows all information about the movies of the Big Bang Theory